nimbleindustry/device/README.md

 Want to add your field bus or IIoT system?
 This project is specifically designed to easily add support for new fieldbus and IIoT integrations.
 See [this page](here) for an example of adding a new IIoT integration to *Device*.
 You can also [contact us](mailto:info@nimbleindustry.com) if you'd like to discuss custom integrations.

 ### Simplicity
 *Device* is written in golang.
 Once built, the binary image has no external dependencies and can run on a Linux computer as a defined service.
-The design employs concurrency yet consumes very little system resources.
-For instance, an outfitted Intel NUC running *Device* which is attached to a Modbus-based PLC and the Initial State service and an MQTT broker (Mosquitto) has been running for months with 100% uptime.
+The design employs concurrency yet consumes a minimum of system resources.
+For instance, in our lab an outfitted Intel NUC running *Device* which is attached to a Modbus-based PLC and the Initial State service and an MQTT broker (Mosquitto) has been running for months with 100% uptime.

 Built-in diagnostics are available (sampled profiling) to allow monitoring of system resource consumption.